-The Group has implemented processes to undertake extensive testing of its internal controls, and there is an annual certification process in place to support the assessment of the effectiveness of its enterprise risk management and internal control systems.
+The Group has implemented processes to undertake extensive testing of its internal controls, and annual certification is in place to support the assessment of the effectiveness of its enterprise risk management and internal control systems.

-During 2024, GRM&C worked closely with the operating units, senior management, and the directors to further enhance the enterprise risk management systems including such activities, among other matters, increasing the number of training sessions and risk workshops; further standardizing risk reporting narrative, classification, and quantification; closer aligning assessment of internal controls with their inherent risks; and increasing the depth and frequency of interactions with the designated directors with respect to the design, operation and findings of the enterprise risk management system.
+During 2023, GRM&C worked closely with the operating units, senior management, and the directors to further enhance the enterprise risk management systems including such activities, among other matters, increasing the number of training sessions and risk workshops; further standardizing risk reporting narrative, classification, and quantification; closer aligning assessment of internal controls with their inherent risks; and increasing the depth and frequency of interactions with the designated directors with respect to the design, operation and findings of the enterprise risk management system.
 GRM&C presented reports to the Audit Committee where they were reviewed and distributed to the Board.
 The same reports highlighted the development progress while assisted the directors in the review of the effectiveness of the enterprise risk management and internal control systems of the Group throughout the year.

-Over the same period, GRM&C reviewed the effectiveness of the Group's risk management and internal control systems over financial, operational and compliance controls with emphases on information technology and security, data privacy and protection, third party management and regulatory compliance.
-Additionally, as part of the annual internal audit planning process, GRM&C reviewed the risk registers which the heads of business and corporate functions of the Group were required to update and complete their evaluation of their respective internal controls.
+Over the same period, GIA conducted reviews on the effectiveness of the Group's risk management and internal control systems over financial, operational and compliance controls with emphasis on information technology and security, data privacy and protection, business continuity management and regulatory compliance.
+Additionally, the Group was required to evaluate its internal controls through the process of updating its risk register.
+These results were assessed by GRM&C and reported to the Audit Committee, which was then reviewed and reported the same to the Board.
+GIA has provided with the authority in reviewing these risk registers as part of its annual internal audit planning process.